-Credit Karma – I’ve used Credit Karma forever and I like seeing where my scores are with 2 bureaus.
-Getting alerts is my favorite part of the app so I know what’s happening with my credit on a monthly basis.
+Credit Karma – I’ve used Credit Karma forever, and I like seeing where my scores are with 2 bureaus.
+Getting alerts is my favorite part of the app, so I know what’s happening with my credit monthly.

 Learn more about credit reports and scores here.

-I don’t like spending more than I have to spend.
+I don’t particularly appreciate spending more than I have to spend.
 So, I use cashback apps to reduce the cost of an item.
-I’ve used these apps to help me save money that I was able to add to savings goals or debt payoff.
+I’ve used these apps to help me save money that I could add to savings goals or debt payoff.

 Rakuten – it’s my primary shopping portal and cashback app.
-It’s very easy to use.
+It’s effortless to use.
 Every purchase I make online starts with Rakuten.
-And with their Chrome extension I’m alerted if potentials cashback or coupons are available.
-Promotion: $25 Signup bonus > Rakuten
+And with their Chrome extension, I’m alerted if potentials cashback or coupons are available.
+Promotion: $30 Signup bonus > Rakuten

 For the Kids